Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

 Did you know that women and people from diverse gender identities represent less than 5% of the workforce in these areas?

 Don’t miss our virtual tabletop exercise, where you will have the chance to play a nuclear security role and break down stereotypes about what a nuclear security expert looks like.

 A tabletop exercise is a discussion-based activity where team members meet in an informal setting to discuss their potential roles during a fictional incident or emergency and their responses to a particular situation.
-This virtual TTX has been developed to highlight some of the various roles in nuclear security and showcase the competencies needed to respond to complex scenarios.
+This virtual TTX was developed to highlight some of the various roles in nuclear security and showcase the competencies needed to respond to complex scenarios.